cellml/libcellml/docs/dev_building_web_assembly.rst

   make
   make install

-That is all that is required for preparing the dependencies ready for libCellML.
+That is all that is required for preparing the dependencies ready for `libCellML`.

 libCellML
 ---------

-Following a similar approach to building the dependencies, we can now configure and build libCellML.
+Following a similar approach to building the dependencies, we can now configure and build `libCellML`.
-We don't install libCellML when building for web assembly, so there is no install command in the instructions.
+We don't install `libCellML` when building for web assembly, so there is no install command in the instructions.

 To get started, we will make our current directory the `emscripten` directory we made at the start.
 Assuming we are in the directory where we left off from preparing the dependencies, we simply change to the parent directory::